zcessa0/comp0034-wk3/README.md

     email: Mapped[str] = mapped_column(db.String, unique=True, nullable=False)
     password: Mapped[str] = mapped_column(db.String, unique=True, nullable=False)

-    def __init__(self, email: str, password_string: str):
-        self.email = email
-        self.password = self._hash_password(password_string)

     def to_json(self):
         return json.dumps(self.__dict__)

-# Get a list of users then use the to_json method to convert to JSON
+# To use, create a User object by querying the database for the user with the id 1, serialise using to_json and then print the result
+user = db.session.execute(db.select(User).order_by(User.username)).scalars()
-users = get_all_users()
+user_json = user.to_json()
-return [user.to_json() for user in users]
+print(user_json)
 ```

-This is a shortcut to passing the data to the jsonify() function, which will serialize any supported JSON data type.
-That means that all the data in the dict or list must be JSON serializable.

-For complex types such as database models, you can use a serialization library to convert the data to valid JSON types.
+For complex types such as database models, use a serialization library to convert the data to valid JSON types.
 There are many serialization libraries, this activity uses:

 - [Flask-Marshmallow](https://flask-marshmallow.readthedocs.io/en/latest/)